catherinepope/papermod/content/workshops/making-progress-in-your-phd.md

 ---
 date: "2025-08-26T16:45:13+01:00"
-draft: true
+draft: false
-title: "Making Progress in Your Phd"
+title: "Making Progress in Your PhD"
 tags: ["academic", "workshops"]
 categories: ["Training"]
-description: ""
+description: "Interactive workshop for mid-stage PhD students needing direction and motivation.
+Learn practical strategies for research, writing, time management, and wellbeing to successfully navigate to completion."
-keywords: ["keyword 1", "keyword 2", "keyword 3"]
+keywords: ["PhD progress", "doctoral motivation", "PhD middle stage", "thesis completion", "PhD productivity", "doctoral wellbeing", "PhD planning", "research momentum", "PhD support", "doctoral success"]
 ---

 Are you part-way through your PhD and wondering how to keep going?
 Do you need a push to progress to the final stages?
 Perhaps you’re unsure what happens next or what’s expected of you.
 It’s common to lose a sense of direction and momentum in the tricky middle part of your doctorate.